Mes0903/Mes_Imgui_template/README.md

 Build Demo Video: https://www.youtube.com/watch?v=s8-ZJp3GqcE

-This is a template of Imgui Project.
+This is a template of Imgui + Implot Project.

 On Windwos10, it builed by Vscode, CMake.
 On Linux it just builed by CMake.